FTSE miners emerge from a hole

 On Wednesday 8th February, Rio Tinto is expected to report its first rise in quarterly revenues since December 2011, with a 17.1% rise to $19.7bn.

-Glencore will report on 23rd February, with its revenue decline expected to slow to 6.8%, the softest hit since June 2013.
+Glencore will report on 23rd February, with its revenues decline expected to slow to 6.8%, the softest hit since June 2013.